ocodista/trampar-de-casa/apps/auto-email-sender/subs-to-queue/README.md

 ### readChunk

 - create a loop for each chunk
-- execute `sendToSubsInfoEmailComposer`
+- execute `sendToSubsInfoRolesAssigner`
 - execute `sendToSubsInfoEmailPreRenderer`

-### sendToSubsInfoEmailComposer
+### sendToSubsInfoRolesAssigner

-- send message to `EmailQueues.SubsInfoEmailComposer` queue.
+- send message to `EmailQueues.SubsInfoRolesAssigner` queue.

 ### sendToSubsInfoEmailPreRenderer